santosjorge/cufflinks/README.md

 ### v0.8.0

 * 'cf.datagen.choropleth()' to for sample choropleth data.
+* 'cf.datagen.scattergeo()' to for sample scattergeo data.
+* Support for choropleth and scattergeo figures in `iplot`
-* 'get_colorscale' for maps and plotly objects that support colorscales
+* 'cf.get_colorscale' for maps and plotly objects that support colorscales

 ### v0.7.1